WEPOVEI/veff2/README.md

 it will be delivered.

 6. You will not be able to perform any actions(op, deop, kick, ban) on yourself under any circumstances.
+7. There are no advertised topics on the available chat rooms.
+So just have fun and explore!

+8. Logging out will send you back to the login page.
+Your nick name is now free for everyone to grab.